Software Intelligence Vision

 To lead a software project to long-term success, software engineers are facing various decisions.
 From choosing the right underlying hardware and technology to prioritizing which features to implement, decisions have to be made daily.
 While facilitating continuous software change, managers and developers also have to consider the following: How long will our code base still be maintainable?
 Is our software sufficiently tested?
 Does our architecture satisfy current and future requirements?
 Those decisions are fundamental and have potentially long-term impact on the success (or failure) of the project.

 For all these questions, intuition and often prominent gut-feelings are bad decision criteria.
 Instead, decisions should much rather be made based on solid data from the specific project.
 Yet, even though the data is technically available, it often remains unused because the data is implicit, hard to extract, hard to visualize or not trivial to interpret.
-For a profound decision making in software engineering, Software Intelligence is required: Just as business intelligence provides a "set of techniques and tools for the transformation of raw data into meaningful and useful information for business analysis purposes" Wikipedia, software intelligence targets the same purpose: Software intelligence uses data mining to provide a solid foundation for decision making in software development.
+For a profound decision making in software engineering, Software Intelligence is required: Just as business intelligence provides a "set of techniques and tools for the transformation of raw data into meaningful and useful information for business analysis purposes" Wikipedia (opens new window), software intelligence targets the same purpose: Software intelligence uses data mining to provide a solid foundation for decision making in software development.

 Today, Teamscale is the only Software Intelligence Platform on the market.
 With Teamscale, you can steer the success of your project based on solid and profound data from your software: Integrating various sources such as code repositories, architecture documentations, test executions, issue trackers and runtime execution in production, Teamscale provides you transparent answers to the following questions:

 - Code Quality: Do we have more spaghetti code than clean code?

 - Test Quality: Did we actually test what we changed or did we miss something?

 - Test Efficiency: How can we speed up our existing tests?